 - The turbidity sensor records values between 0 NTU and 3000 NTU.
 A turbidity reading of 3000 NTU is identified as an error and is not a true value.
-Readings of 3000 NTU should not be included in any statistical analysis. - The turbidity readings during this deployment ranged between 0.0 NTU to 969.0 NTU (Figure 6). - On November 26 the turbidity sensor was covered in sediment from approximately 4 a.m. to 10 a.m. and readings were inaccurate.
-This data has been removed from the dataset. - Increases in turbidity (cloudiness) are usually caused by increased runoff during precipitation events.
+Readings of 3000 NTU should not be included in any statistical analysis. - The turbidity readings during this deployment ranged between 0.0 NTU to 452.0 NTU (Figure 6). - Increases in turbidity (cloudiness) are usually caused by increased runoff during precipitation events.
 Runoff carries silt and other debris into Leary's Brook.
 Upstream construction and the inadequate control of silt-laden runoff can also cause turbidity to increase.